SPEAKERS in 2025

 James M. Lindsay

-James M. Lindsay is senior vice president, director of studies, and Maurice R. Greenberg chair at the Council on Foreign Relations (CFR), where he oversees the work of the more than six dozen fellows in CFR's David Rockefeller Studies Program as well as CFR's eleven fellowship programs.
+From 2009 to 2024, Lindsay was senior vice president, director of studies, and Maurice R. Greenberg chair at CFR, where he oversaw the work of the more than six dozen fellows in the David Rockefeller Studies Program as well as CFR's fourteen fellowship programs.

 He has written widely on the American foreign-policymaking process and the domestic politics of American foreign policy.
 His latest book is The Empty Throne: America's Abdication of Global Leadership, co-authored with Ivo H. Daalder.
 His previous book with Ambassador Daalder, America Unbound: The Bush Revolution in Foreign Policy, was awarded the 2003 Lionel Gelber Prize.
 Dr. Lindsay writes The Water's Edge blog and hosts The President's Inbox podcast.